-Define Triana without falling into commonplaces and hackneyed phrases starts to become complicated.
+Defining Triana without falling into commonplaces and hackneyed phrases is becoming difficult.
 Everything has already been said about this seafaring neighborhood with a strong flamenco tradition, gypsy roots, cradle of pottery and home to renowned artists.

 In short, although it is not located on the monumental shore, Triana exudes a uniqueness that is difficult to explain in words.
-Neither sevillanas, poetry or photographs (nor successful celebrations such as the Velá de Triana) can do justice to the atmosphere as you cross the bridge.
+Neither Sevillanas, poetry or photographs (nor successful celebrations such as the Velá de Triana) can do justice to the atmosphere you breathe when you cross the bridge.

 Triana values its tradition at every step and gives it to the passerby through these essential corners.